WilcyWilson/Possible-Java-Interview-Questions/README.md

 12. Java 8 Features compared to previous versions?
 13. Java 17 Features compared to previous versions?
 14. HashMap and TreeMap Difference?
+15. Difference between throw and throws keyword in Java?
+16. Write a program to reverse the String?

 ## OOP